Pre commercial thinning. Photo: Marie Birkl. Foto: Marie Birkl

 Area with forest management plan

-As of 2019, the area with forest management plan has also been surveyed.
-In this case, a forest management plan refer to a plan no older than 10 years old.
-In 2024 an estimated 17.7 million hectares have a forest management plan.
-About 1.6 million hectares completely lack a forest management plan.
-For 266,000 hectares there is a plan for only a part of the holding, and for 2.0 million hectares there is a plan that is older than ten years.
+1.7 million hectares completely lack a forest management plan.
+For 253,000 hectares there is a plan for only a part of the holding, and for 1.5 million hectares there is a plan that is older than ten years.

 Margin of error is published together with the results in the statistical database of Swedish Forest Agency.